Brian-Afariebor/BASE-Code/BASE-Code-Tutorial.md

 # Getting User Input

-To get the user's input, use the keyword "item".
+To get the user's input, use the keyword "inpu".

 Exs. print input \ end >>> print(input(" "))